orangegrove1955/library-alexandria-android/README.md

 # library-alexandria-android
-iOS version of the Library of Alexandria application, developed for FIT3027 at Monash University
+Android version of the Library of Alexandria application, developed for FIT3027 at Monash University